camunda-community-hub/camunda-platform-7-keycloak/README.md

 *   Sort criteria for queries are implemented on the client side - the Keycloak REST API does not allow result ordering.
 *   Tenants are currently not supported.

+#### Feature Roadmap

+Version 1.1.0 will add the following features:

+* Ability to read group hierarchies
+* New option `useGroupPathAsCamundaGroupId` for readable group IDs.
+Helps when configuring authorizations.

 ## Prerequisites in your Keycloak realm

 1. Keycloak docker images can be found on [Keycloak Docker Hub](https://hub.docker.com/r/jboss/keycloak/ "Keycloak Docker Images").